Anthony-Mariotti/Herald/README.md

 - [ ] Contextual Logging
 - [x] Probably more features

-More features are to be added to this list in the future and hopefully will be checking more of them off as the features are built.
-Any feature ideas or suggestions can be left as a Issue on this repository.
+More features are to be added to this list in the future, and hopefully will be checking more of them off as the components are built.
+Any feature ideas or suggestions can be left as an Issue on this repository.

 # Contributing